noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ## push notifications
+### google overlords best practices
+	- use notifications wisely, theyshould be timely, precise and relevant
+		- timeley: displayed at the right time for time sensitive events
+		- precise: offer enough info so that the user can make a decision without clicking through to the app
+		- relevant - make the notification relevant to the users needs

 ### TODO (not in order, but start at the top cuz fuck it)
 	- [push notifications docs](https://developers.google.com/web/ilt/pwa/introduction-to-push-notifications)
 	- [notifications api](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API)